palmersaccount/Pixelsorting/README.md

 ## Dependencies

+---

+***The program will install these for you.
+All you need is python 3.7+ and it will work.
+However, you can install these manually if you desire.***

 Requires Pillow. `pip install Pillow` should work.
 If not, see [here](https://pillow.readthedocs.org/en/3.0.0/installation.html#linux-installation) for details.

 Requires requests. `pip install requests`